Daniel-Nikpayuk/FNFTA/data analysis/README.md

 As explained at the top of this document in regards to the "Chiefs" table of statistics, three interpretations are taken with the chief and council data.
 All three interpretations vary on a single axis: Time.
 In order to compare a chief's remuneration and expenses with respect to another chief's remuneration and expenses, they need to have served their nation for the same duration of time.
-In particular, as we privilege annual accounts, but our units of time recorded as "Number of Months" we are interested in looking at chiefs who have served for 12 months.
-However we implement it, the specification is to normalize the data to this time period.
+In particular, as we privilege annual accounts (but as our units of time are recorded as "Number of Months") we are interested in looking at chiefs who have served for 12 months.
+However we implement it, the specification is to normalize the data to this duration of time.

 In our folder "r-restrict\_prorate\_adjust", we have the following files: